Britney Spears' father asks court to end conservatorship — reports | DW | 08.09.2021

 "If Ms. Spears wants to terminate the conservatorship and believes that she can handle her own life, Mr. Spears believes that she should get that chance.''

-The judge in the case will still need to approve the move.
+Judge Brenda Penny, who is overseeing the case, will still need to approve the move.

+A petition from Britney's lawyer Mathew Rosengart to remove James as conservator was to be heard at the next court hearing, on September 29.

+James Spears had announced plans to step down in a filing from August 12.
+He had previously said on multiple occasions that there was no justification for his removal, adding that he only acted in his daughter's best interest.

 tg/rs (AP, Reuters)